 Abstract:

 Oesophageal squamous cell carcinoma (OSCC) frequently metastasizes to lymph nodes, liver, lung, bone, and brain; adrenal involvement is rare and is detected incidentally or during autopsy.
 Herein, we report a case of a 42-year-old male presenting with progressive dysphagia, diagnosed with moderately differentiated OSCC.
-On imaging, distal oesophageal lesion with a left adrenal nodule was seen.
+On imaging, a distal oesophageal lesion with a left adrenal nodule was seen.
 Following neoadjuvant chemoradiotherapy, the patient underwent Ivor Lewis esophagectomy with left adrenalectomy.
 Histopathology confirmed adrenal metastasis from OSCC.
 The final stage was ypT3 ypN0 ypM1 (Stage IVB), with a Modified Ryan Tumor Regression score of 2.
 The present case highlights the importance of thorough metastatic workup in oesophageal cancer, as adrenal lesions may be the first or only sign of distant spread.
 Histopathological confirmation is crucial for guiding appropriate surgical and therapeutic decisions.

 Key words: Oesophageal carcinoma, Adrenal gland, metastasis, carcinoma, squamous cell carcinoma